 We have increased the support available to all education providers to improve inclusion.
 This includes introducing a one-stopshop service to provide information, advice and guidance and to signpost providers to specialist support services.
 We have also established a secondary phase educational inclusion support service and are offering SEMH networks free to all primary and secondary schools.
-Revised threshold guidance has been co-produced specifying the evidence-based interventions available to schools and post-16 providers; this has been supported by holding specialist inclusion and intervention training for mainstream schools.
-An Early Intervention Panel was established in September 2018 aimed at providing early support to schools, so that children's and young people's educational needs can continue to be met within their existing mainstream setting.
+Revised threshold guidance has been co-produced specifying the evidence-based interventions available to schools and post-16 providers.
+This has been supported by holding specialist inclusion and intervention training for mainstream schools.
+An early intervention panel was established in September 2018 aimed at providing early support to schools, so that children's and young people's educational needs can continue to be met within their existing mainstream setting.
 A transitions protocol is in place to support early and joint planning for young adults who meet the eligibility criteria for adult social care services.
+Information sharing events have been organised for parents and carers aim to support the transition process at primary and secondary school and into post-16 provision.